The Fundamentals of User Adoption

 If you’re not quite sure about the strategic value of strong user adoption, consider this: Better adoption is the path to higher retention.
 Venture capitalist Tomasz Tunguz illustrates how a business with a -5% monthly customer churn rate can add an additional 73% in revenue annually versus one with a 5% monthly customer churn rate.
 That’s huge!

-While churn has completely legitimized an entirely new role, department and business operating philosophy that should be viewed as the most critical growth engine of your business, it’s also driven many companies to act from a position of fear and defense, and that in itself is weakness that I want to address.
+While churn has completely legitimized an entirely new role, department and business operating philosophy that should be viewed as the most critical growth engine of your business, it’s also driven many companies to act from a position of fear and defense, and that in itself is a weakness that I want to address.

 Don’t get me wrong: churn is important, absolutely.
-It’s a metric that every single one of us care about as an indicator of growth for our companies.
+It’s a metric that every single one of us cares about as an indicator of growth for our companies.
 But here’s the thing: that fear, the idea that churn is deadly and if you have it, you need to do something about it urgently is how Customer Success was born; it was born out of the fear of churn.
 There is nothing wrong with that—customer success is a necessary department for any SaaS company—but it’s a tough starting point because it means the entire orientation is inherently reactive from the beginning.

-At UserIQ, we look at customer growth as multi-step journey through several phases – retention being just one of them.
+At UserIQ, we look at customer growth as a multi-step journey through several phases – retention being just one of them.
 It’s not a walk in the park; it’s more like a series of steep climbs you need to get through.
 It’s hard work.

 And the reality is that a lot of companies are still trying to get their act together and figure out where to even start, and often they want to skip right to customer retention.
 But here’s what I’ve found: there are no shortcuts on the journey to customer growth.
 And too many companies (my own experience included) have skimmed or even completely skipped over adoption and have paid the price for doing so.
 I’ve even seen this problem happen the bigger the company grows.
 These “high-growth” or later-stage companies take shortcuts to retention, expansion, and advocacy despite having sufficient resources not to, and they miss out on building stronger foundations for their users in doing so.